DPWorldFulfilment/DPWorld-FulfilmentAPI/PRODUCT_README.md

 ```

 ### Product Creation Through Excel Upload
-- **API Description**: To create products in bulk through excel upload (In Inventory > Products screen, this can be done using Add Product > Import From Excel ).
+To create products in bulk through excel upload (In Inventory > Products screen, this can be done using Add Product > Import From Excel ).

 ![](Aspose.Words.02d19614-f101-4c21-8a77-fa6fd277995f.001.png)